murphy-slaw/spectral-seas/design_docs/brain_dump.md

 TODO: randomly replace single chests on shelves in the Undead Crypt with Artifacts Mimics
 TODO: Rework the skins and armor CIT for guard villagers so they look like Keystone Kops
 TODO: Viking funeral advancement
-Fix repair recipe for stone swords
 Add a way to heal pets
 Partial recovery of ship upgrades on break.
+Loot tables for elder guardians: trident icons?